meselghea/pokeapi-next-tailwind-revou/README.md

 ## Project Brief

-- Build a Pokemon Finder App with endpoint [pokeapi.co](https://pokeapi.co/docs/v2#pokemon-section)
+- Build a Pokemon Finder App with endpoint [pokeapi.co](https://pokeapi.co/docs/v2#pokemon-section).
-- Build a web based app that has a sear bar to search pokemon by name
+- Build a web based app that has a search bar to search pokemon by name.
-- Display appropriate error messages for invalid input
+- Display appropriate error messages for invalid input.
-- Practiciing clear and effective commit messages with Conventional Commits
+- Practicing clear and effective commit messages with Conventional Commits.

 ## Getting Started